Meekubee/ML4DQM_EVALUATION/README.md

 This repository contains my submission for the **Evaluation Test: ML4DQM**.

 ## Project Overview
 The project involves building and evaluating a **Vision Transformer (ViT) model** to classify images from a synthetic dataset generated at the Large Hadron Collider's (LHC) Compact Muon Solenoid (CMS) detector.
-The goal is to compare the performance of a traditional ViT model with a Mixture-of-Experts (MoE) ViT approach.
+The goal is to classify input images into the dataset(2) they originate from using a ViT approach.

 ---